 (My online course The Confident Closet opens for enrollment again on May 5th!
 In the course, I teach you exactly how to create a personalized wardrobe based on your body shape, coloring, style preference, and lifestyle.
 For more info, click here!)

 Your closet may be in such a state of disarray that the thought of trying to dig your way through makes you want to run screaming in the opposite direction.
 And it just becomes easier to let it continue to build over time, doesn’t it?

 We have a tendency to overestimate how much time it takes to complete an unwanted task.
 This is especially true when we don’t have a plan to accomplish that task.
 It is just human nature.
-Before those piles of unworn and unused clothes reach any higher, give my free mini-class called How to Declutter Your Closet in an Afternoon a try!
+Before those piles of unworn and unused clothes grow any taller, give my free mini-class called How to Declutter Your Closet in an Afternoon a try!
 It’s a three-bin, three-step process that even comes with a little insurance to make sure you get it done in a day.
 I can’t wait to hear what you think of it and how it helps you get past the overwhelm!
-Sometimes you just need someone to break the process down into simple, actionable steps so you can get started.
+Sometimes you just need a process with simple, actionable steps so you can get started, you know?

 Now this can be a little touchy, but it’s one of my goals to always be real with you.
 It is very common to hold onto clothes that used to fit us when we weighed less or before we had babies.
 We often cling to the hope that we will be able to workout or diet our way back into those clothes.
 Certainly there are times that this does happen!

 BUT.
 If you have decent clothes that are more than 2 numbered sizes away from your current size (either too big or too small), it is best to give them away.
 There is also a time factor: if you haven’t seen a difference in your sizing in the past year, it is time to start giving some of your clothes in your old sizes away as well.